emiliebarnard/pokemon-in-python/index.md

 ```

 ### Pokémon Colors
 Pokémon can be sorted by *colors* in a Pokédex.
-Pokémon are sorted in to a color group determined by the color covering most of their body.
-Note: Orange is not a color option.
+Pokémon are sorted in to a color group determined by the color covering most of their body. **Note**: Orange is not a color option.
 Orange Pokémon are listed as red or brown.

 #### API Path
 `https://pokeapi.co/api/v2/pokemon-color/`